-Moreover, we, CIBCWM and our other affiliates play a variety of roles in connection with the issuance of the Notes, including hedging our obligations under the Notes.
-We expect to hedge our obligations under the Notes through one of our affiliates and/or another unaffiliated counterparty.
-In connection with such activities, our economic interests and the economic interests of affiliates of ours may be adverse to your interests as an investor in the Notes.
-Any of these activities may affect the value of the Notes.
+Moreover, we, BofAS and our or its respective affiliates play a variety of roles in connection with the issuance of the notes, including hedging our obligations under the notes.
+We expect to hedge our obligations under the notes through one of our affiliates and/or another unaffiliated counterparty, which may include any dealer from which you purchase the notes.
+In connection with such activities, our economic interests and the economic interests of affiliates of ours may be adverse to your interests as an investor in the notes.
+Any of these activities may affect the value of the notes.
 In addition, because hedging our obligations entails risk and may be influenced by market forces beyond our control, this hedging activity may result in a profit that is more or less than expected, or it may result in a loss.
-We or one or more of our affiliates will retain any profits realized in hedging our obligations under the Notes even if investors do not receive a favorable investment return under the terms of the Notes or in any secondary market transaction.
+We, BofAS, one or more of our other affiliates or any unaffiliated counterparty will retain any profits realized in hedging our obligations under the notes even if investors do not receive a favorable investment return under the terms of the notes or in any secondary market transaction.
+Any profit in connection with such hedging activities will be in addition to any other compensation that we.
+BofAS, our other affiliates or any unaffiliated counterparty receive for the sale of the notes, which creates an additional incentive to sell the notes to you.
+We, BofAS, our other affiliates or any unaffiliated counterparty will have no obligation to take, refrain from taking or cease taking any action with respect to these transactions based on the potential effect on an investor in the notes.

-In addition, the Bank will serve as calculation agent for the Notes and will have sole discretion in calculating the amounts payable in respect of the Notes.
-Exercising discretion in this manner could adversely affect the value of the Notes.
+In addition, CIBC will serve as calculation agent for the notes and will have sole discretion in calculating the amounts payable in respect of the notes.
+Exercising discretion in this manner could adversely affect the value of the notes.